-The earliest buildings here date back to the 16th century but there was subsequent construction, mainly in the 17th and 18th centuries.
+The earliest buildings here date back to the 16th century, but there was subsequent construction, mainly in the 17th and 18th centuries.

 15 Firwood Fold is believed to be the oldest inhabited building in Bolton.
 It was built using the cruck construction method and wattle and daub walls.
-The house was later clad in stone but the original oak truss is still clearly visible.
+The house was later clad in stone, but the original oak truss is still clearly visible.

 Number 5 originally served as the school.
 There are two entrances, one for the school and the other for the teacher’s house.
-Number 6 was built as a pig house but has now been converted to a residential building.
+Number 6 was built as a pig house but has now been converted into a residential building.

 Samuel Crompton was born at 10 Firwood Fold on 3rd December 1753.
 He lived here until 1758 when his family moved to Hall i’ th’ Wood.
 In 1779 Crompton invented the Spinning Mule, a revolutionary tool that transformed the country’s textile industry.
 Today the cottage is the only building in Bolton with a thatched roof.
 A stone plaque on the wall commemorates Crompton’s birth.

 All the houses here are private residences, but visitors can wander the cobbled street and admire them.